Contact Lens Care

 Even if your prescription is only slightly off, you'll still be likely to get headaches.
 Wearing the wrong prescription can cause your eyes to strain and as a result, you may notice frequent headaches a few days after wearing the wrong prescription.
 If your headaches seem to be getting worse when wearing your new glasses, then you must contact your optician again.

-Other symptoms include nausea, Worse vision in one eye while the other eye is closed and eye strain.
+Other symptoms include nausea, eye strain, and worse vision in one eye while the other eye is closed.

 How long does it take for your eyes to adjust to new glasses?